• Deutsch

 What are Rotating Proxies?
 The Advantage of Anonymity

-The primary advantages of understanding what are rotating proxies and using them include:
+The main advantages of rotating proxies include:

-• Greater Scalability: Enables large-scale web scraping, ad verification, and market research without interruptions from IP-based bans.
+• Greater scalability: Enables large-scale web scraping, ad verification, and market research without interruptions from IP-based bans.

 How Rotating Proxies Work: Mechanisms of Change